pablogrr/TFM_granatiero/README.md

 4. Rising the volume of data

 ### Content Based
-In TFM_Content_Based you will find described all the experiments we performed with the Content Based model.
+In <a href="TFM_Granatiero_Notebooks/TFM_Content_Based.ipynb"> TFM_Content_Based </a> you will find described all the experiments we performed with the Content Based model.
 In particular we tested the model:

 1. In the binary case